libavg/libavg/sphinxdoc/misc.rst

             :param string pixels: Image data.

-        .. py:method:: getPixel(pos) -> (r,g,b,a)

-            Returns one image pixel als a color tuple.
-This should only be used for single pixels, as it is very slow.

         .. py:method:: subtract(otherbitmap) -> bmp

             Subtracts two bitmaps and returns the result.
 Used mainly to compare test images with the intended results (along with :py:meth:`getAvg` and :py:meth:`getStdDev`).

-        .. py:method:: getAvg() -> float

-            Returns the average of all bitmap pixels.

-        .. py:method:: getStdDev() -> float

-            Returns the standard deviation of all bitmap pixels.

-        .. py:method:: getName() -> string

     .. autoclass:: ConradRelais